-- 2.15 A constable who has reasonable grounds for suspicion may detain10 a person in order to carry out a search.
-If a constable detains someone for the purpose of a search, the constable must inform them of this as soon as the detention begins. - 2.16 In some cases, a constable will have specific information and/or intelligence about a person, the quality and nature of which is such that the constable may reasonably decide that it is unnecessary to ask the person any questions before searching them. - 2.17 However, in other cases, reasonable grounds for suspicion may emerge during a constable's encounter with a person.
+- 2.16 A constable who has reasonable grounds for suspicion may detain a person in order to carry out a search.
+If a constable detains someone for the purpose of a search, the constable must inform them of this as soon as the detention begins. - 2.17 In some cases, a constable will have specific information and/or intelligence about a person, the quality and nature of which is such that the constable may reasonably decide that it is unnecessary to ask the person any questions before searching them. - 2.18 However, in other cases, reasonable grounds for suspicion may emerge during a constable's encounter with a person.
 Constables have many encounters with members of the public and this Code does not affect their ability to speak to, and engage with, any member of the public.
-There is no power under section 289 or 303C of POCA to detain a person in order to find grounds for a search.
+There is no power under section 289, 303C or 303Z21 of POCA to detain a person in order to find grounds for a search.
 But if reasonable grounds for suspicion emerge during such an encounter, a constable may detain the person to search them even though no grounds for a search existed when the encounter began.
-Before carrying out the search in such a case, the constable may consider it appropriate to ask questions about the person's behaviour or presence which gave rise to the suspicion.
+Before carrying out the search in such a case, the constable may consider it appropriate to ask questions about the person's behaviour or presence which gave rise to the suspicion. - 2.19 A constable must inform the person being detained that they do not have to provide any personal details, or to say anything (see paragraph 3.4).
+But the person has the right to volunteer information with a view to avoiding a search.
+The constable should therefore give the person an opportunity to provide information if the person wishes to do so.
+So far as reasonably practicable, the constable must ensure that the person understands what has been explained to them. - 2.20 As a result of questioning the detained person, the constable's reasonable suspicion may be confirmed or, because of a satisfactory explanation, be allayed.
+Reasonable grounds for suspicion cannot be founded retrospectively by such questioning during a person's detention, or by the person's refusal to answer any questions asked; the suspicion must have existed before the questioning. - 2.21 If questioning the detained person confirms the constable's reasonable grounds for suspicion, the constable may proceed to search the person in accordance with Chapter 3. - 2.22 No search may take place, however, if there ceases to be reasonable grounds for suspicion as a result of the questioning (or any other circumstances which come to the constable's attention).
+In the absence of any other lawful power to detain the person, the person is free to leave and must be told that (see Guidance Note 1).

-10 See section 289(4)(b) of POCA (as amended by paragraph 2(4) of Schedule 11 to the Serious Crime Act 2007, section 63(3) of the Policing and Crime Act 2009 and paragraph 11(8) of Schedule 1 to the Criminal Finances Act 2017) and section 303C(8)(b) of POCA (as inserted by section 15 of the Criminal Finances Act 2017).
+&lt;sup>13 See section 289(4)(b) of POCA (as amended by paragraph 2(4) of Schedule 11 to the Serious Crime Act 2007, section 63(3) of the Policing and Crime Act 2009 and paragraph 11(8) of Schedule 1 to the Criminal Finances Act 2017), section 303C(8)(b) of POCA (as inserted by section 15 of the Criminal Finances Act 2017) and section 303Z21(9) of POCA (as inserted by Part 1 of Schedule 8 to the Economic Crime and Corporate Transparency Act 2023.